Princess Sophie of Hohenberg: Later life

 In 1938, following the Anschluss (the union of Austria and Germany under Adolf Hitler), her brothers Maximilian and Ernst were arrested by the Gestapo as a result of making anti-Nazi statements and deported to Dachau concentration camp.
 Their properties in Austria were confiscated by Nazi authorities.
 They both survived their imprisonment in Dachau.

+Sophie lost two of her sons because of World War Two.
+Her second eldest was killed in action on the Eastern Front in Poland in 1945.
+Her eldest son died as a POW during Soviet captivity in Vysokaye in 1949.

 Sophie's husband died in 1973, after which she led a quiet life in Austria, accompanied at times by her grandchildren.
 In 1981, she visited Konopiště for the first time in sixty years.
 During this visit, she talked of how happy her family life had been there.

-Sophie lived to be 89 years old, dying in October 1990 at Thannhausen, Austria.
+Sophie lived to be 89 years old, dying in her sleep on 27 October 1990 at Thannhausen, Austria.
 She was laid to rest beside the body of her husband in the family crypt of her son-in-law, Baron Ernst Gudenus, at nearby Weizberg.
 She had outlived both of her younger siblings by many years.